The easiest way to start up Kawa is to run the ‘kawa’ program.

 automatically ignore the line specifying the interpreter filename.

-’ as a multi-purpose prefix,
+Scheme, however uses ‘#’ as a multi-purpose prefix,

-and Kawa specifically uses ‘#!
+and Kawa specifically uses ‘#!’ as a prefix for

-various the section called “Special named constants” such as #!optional
+various the section called “Special named constants” such as #!optional.

-Kawa does recognize the three-character sequence ‘#!/
+Kawa does recognize the three-character sequence ‘#!/’ at the

 beginning of a file as special, and ignores it.